MarekWadinger/adaptive-interpretable-ad/README.md

  'level_low': 1151.15}
 ```

-Note: You can modify the attributes to retrieve any date:
+Note: You can modify the attributes to retrieve thrasholds at any date:

 * `[-d | --date]` date as 'Y-m-d H:M:S'